Don’t have your postcode? No problem, click here.

 Did you know?

-• Security measures you have in place i.e. alarm, security lights, CCTV etc.
+- Security measures you have in place, such as alarms, security lights, CCTV, etc.

 What if I own a listed building?

 A listed building is considered to have significant historical or architectural value.
-If you own such a property, then you’ll usually need to take a specialised listed building insurance policy.
+If you own such a property, then you’ll usually need to take a specialized listed building insurance policy.

 Will my credit score affect how much home insurance costs?